For the last nineteen years, High Fliers Research has been at the forefront of graduate recruitment research at the UK’s leading universities.

 Since its launch in 1995, the survey has now been used by 140 leading employers to review, assess and develop their campus recruitment campaigns.
 This extensive research is also used to compile The Times Top 100 Graduate Employers – the careers directory that showcases Britain’s most sought-after organisations – and The Times Graduate Recruitment Awards which High Fliers Research hosts and presents annually.
 The 2013 awards and employer rankings were announced to audience of more than 400 graduate recruiters from across the UK at Kings Place in London in March 2013, its sixteenth annual awards ceremony.
 Details of the winners are available here.

 In addition to its student research, High Fliers Research produces regular analysis of the latest graduate vacancies and starting salaries available from the UK's top employers.
-Its end-of-year assessment of The Graduate Market in 2013 was published on Monday 1st July and included the welcome news that vacancies for university-leavers increased by a better-than-expected 4.6% in 2013, taking graduate recruitment to its highest level for five years.
-The research was featured on BBC News and in The Independent, The Guardian, The Times, Daily Mail, Metro and Times Higher Education.
-It was also the lead news story on the front page of the i newspaper.
+Its new report on The Graduate Market in 2014 was published on Monday 13th January and included the very encouraging news that graduate vacancies are set to increase by 8.7% in 2014, taking graduate recruitment to its highest level since 2007.

 The High Fliers Research Centre is at King's Gate, 1 Bravingtons Walk, London, N1 9AE.

 Our telephone number is 020 7428 9000 and a location map is available here.